mskf1383/pashmak/README.md

 print 'content of file is: ' + $content;
 ```

-###### more modules comming soon...
+###### More modules comming soon...

 # Stdlib
 `stdlib` is a very important and useful module.
-this module make the pashmak syntax easy.
+This module make the pashmak syntax easy.

-this module not need to be import because it will import automaticaly.
+This module not need to be import because it will import automaticaly.

-look at this example:
+Look at this example:

 ```bash
 # print